 Most cases of glaucoma are associated with an elevated pressure inside the eye, known as intraocular pressure (IOP).
 When the aqueous humor (a clear liquid that normally flows in and out of the eye) cannot drain properly, pressure builds up.
 The resulting increase in IOP can damage the nerve fibers.
-More Information
+More Information on Glaucoma

 Your eyes constantly produce tears at a slow and steady rate so that they stay moist and comfortable.
 Some people are not able to produce enough tears or the appropriate quality of tears to keep their eyes healthy or comfortable.
 This condition is known as dry eye.
 Symptoms of dry eye include scratchiness, stinging, stringy mucus in or around the eyes, and blurry vision.

 Sometimes people with dry eye experience excess tearing.
 This is the eye’s response to the discomfort from dry eye.
 When the eyes get irritated, the gland that makes tears (lacrymal gland) releases a larger than usual volume of tears, which overwhelm the tear drainage system.
 These excess tears then overflow from your eyes.
 More Information on Dry Eye

 Small specks or clouds moving in your field of vision as you look at a blank wall or a clear blue sky are known as floaters.
 Most people have some floaters normally but do not notice them until they become numerous or more prominent.
 More Information on Floaters and Flashes